FutureGoose/bike-store-analysis/README.md

 ## Exploratory Data Analysis (EDA) 📊

-We segmented our EDA into four phases, reflecting the company's journey from incurring losses to exponential growth and then to a sudden recession.
+I segmented our EDA into four phases, reflecting the company's journey from incurring losses to exponential growth and then to a sudden recession.
 Each phase involved analyzing margins, revenue, product introductions, market strategies, and much more.

 ## Key Insights 💡